RomanNikitenko/vscode-test-extension/README.md

 ## 'context.storageUri' from 'context: vscode.ExtensionContext'
 The `Test 'storageUri' from 'vscode.ExtensionContext'` command should just display a notification with the storage Uri

+## 'context.globalStorageUri' from 'context: vscode.ExtensionContext'
+The `Test 'globalStorageUri' from 'vscode.ExtensionContext'` command should just display a notification with the global storage Uri

 ## 'workbench.action.files.openFileFolder'
 The `Test 'workbench.action.files.openFileFolder'` command should display a dialog which allows to open a file or a directory